 OK we will do the worst bits first, because it is short and sweet.
-Collioure is an extremely popular tourist destination that only has one road in and out.
+Collioure is an extremely popular tourist destination.
 So if you decide to visit in the peak hoilday season i.e. July and August then expect some queueing and difficulty parking.
 So of course visiting at other times of the year would be preferable, especially say June or September; far less manic and still a very good chance of some great weather.

 That said, if your only chance of visiting Collioure is July or August, then its still worth it.
 There is a good reason that all the Fauve artists made it their meeting place.
 Artists such as Henri Matisse, Pablo Picasso, AndrÃ© Derain, Georges Braque, Othon Friesz, Charles Rennie Mackintosh and Tsuguharu Fujita have all been inspired by Collioure's royal castle, medieval streets and its lighthouse converted into the church of Notre-Dame-des-Anges.
 Plus the clarity of the blue skies and sea have to be seen to be believed.

 For the tourist, you can wander down to the sea front and find a little cafe or restaurant that practically extends itself onto the little pebble beach and just sit down for the most wonderful lunch of fresh fish or seafood accompanied by a glass or two of the local vino, Collioure AOC being one of the smallest vignards in France .
 In a place like Collioure it would almost be rude not to.
 After lunch you can stroll over to the beach and just sit and watch the world go by, boats going in and out of the port and like I said after lunch has been digested taking a boat trip out along the coastline is a very nice way to while away a couple more hours.